uforia/MatterBot/README.md

 ### Mattermost

 - A Mattermost instance.
 - A 'bot account' on that Mattermost instance.
+NOTE: Currently the bot requires an admin account (see open issues) on your Mattermost instance!
 - Remember to invite the bot to the correct channels, both for outputting the results from its feed parsing and so it can listen to commands!

 ## matterfeed.py